 Isabelle Farm is owned and operated by Jason and Natalie Condon.
 We both come from farming backgrounds and always dreamed of owning our own piece of land where we could grow produce and raise animals sustainably.
-Our dream became reality in 2004, and we have been growing produce and flowers organically on our land in East Boulder County since 2005.
+Our dream became reality in 2004, and we have been growing produce organically on our land in East Boulder County since 2005.
 We’re located between Louisville and Longmont, about 5 miles from each, and 8 miles east of the Pearl Street Mall in Boulder.

 Jason’s family has been farming in Boulder County since 1859.
 He grew up on the family farm, and during and after high school, he worked on a large conventional hay/wheat/corn and cattle farm in Boulder County for six years.
 After high school, Jason was a full-time, year-round farm employee who dealt with all aspects of the farm (planting, cultivating, irrigating, cutting, baling).

 From the time Natalie was 5 years old, she spent summers in Switzerland, working with her cousins on their dairy farm.
 While Natalie and her sister played as much as they worked, those summers on the farm are Natalie’s fondest childhood memories, and she still goes back to visit family as often as possible.